Analyzing Two-Mode Networks

 V(g)$type <- bipartite_mapping(g)$type

-The Affiliation Matrix
+The Bi-Adjacency (Affiliation) Matrix

 Once you have your bipartite graph loaded up, you may want (if the graph is small enough) to check out the graph’s affiliation matrix \(A\).